Environmental Protection Agency (EPA).

-A summary of the toxicological endpoints for fluxapyroxad used for human risk assessment is shown in the following Table.
+Summary of the toxicological endpoints for used for human risk assessment is shown in Table 1 of this unit.

-Table—Summary of Toxicological Doses and Endpoints for Fluxapyroxad for Use in Human Health Risk Assessment
+Table 1—Summary of Toxicological Doses and Endpoints for Fluxapyroxad for Use in Dietary, Residential and Non-Occupational Human Health Risk Assessments

 C. Exposure Assessment

 1. Dietary exposure from food and feed uses.
-In evaluating dietary exposure to fluxapyroxad, EPA considered exposure under the petitioned-for tolerances.
+In evaluating dietary exposure to fluxapyroxad, EPA considered exposure under the petitioned-for tolerances as well as all existing fluxapyroxad tolerances in 40 CFR 180.666.
 EPA assessed dietary exposures from fluxapyroxad in food as follows: